Shayan-Ghani/Container-Exporter/README.md

 ```
 - replace `<your uid>` with your actual prometheus datasource uid.

-- now head to grafana dashboards and hit `new > import` then copy the dashboard json file and paste it into `Import via panel json`
+- now head to grafana dashboards and hit `new > import` then copy the dashboard json file content and paste it into `Import via panel json`

 - hit the `load` button and Done!